Skip to main content

 “ Pratap!
 You need something?”
 Jaivanta Bai asked.
 Jasobai was pleased.

 “ Eat Kuwaranisa.
-When he will marry more princesses you won’t get these special treatments anymore, he will divide his time, hai na Jija?”
-Sajjabai smiled teasingly as everyone laughed including Pratap shocking Ajabde.
+When he marries more princesses, you won’t get these special treatments anymore.
+He will divide his time, hai na Jija?”
+Sajjabai smiled teasingly as everyone laughed, including Pratap, shocking Ajabde.
 Jasobai saw her shocked and smiled.

 “Aah!”
-Pratap was acting more than it hurt him still Ajabde looked away.
-He seemed to apologize with his eyes.
+Pratap was acting more than it hurt him still.
+Ajabde looked away.
+He seemed to apologise with his eyes.

 “ I heard you are very good in Vedas and Purans as well as fighting Kunwarsa.”